Description

 - Flexibility: Can shift injection day by ±2 days if needed

-Food and Alcohol Considerations:
+Food and Alcohol Factors:

 - GI Tolerability: Some users prefer taking on empty stomach to reduce nausea